Salerno, Alessandro Farina died at 13 due to a wrong diagnosis: conviction confirmed for doctors

-Salerno - The Court of Appeal of Salerno has confirmed the conviction of the doctors of the Ruggi hospital held responsible for the death of Alessandro Farina, a 13-year-old from Pellezzano, who died in December 2017 due to undiagnosed type 1 diabetes.
+Salerno - The Salerno Court of Appeal has upheld the conviction of the doctors at Ruggi Hospital, held responsible for the death of Alessandro Farina, a 13-year-old from Pellezzano, who died in December 2017 from undiagnosed type 1 diabetes.

 The two doctors had already been sentenced in the first instance to one year and eight months for manslaughter.